serenity-bdd/screenplay-pattern-todomvc/README.md

-# Serenity Journey Pattern demo
+# Screenplay Pattern with Serenity BDD

 This project is a simple demonstration showing the difference between the [PageObject](http://martinfowler.com/bliki/PageObject.html)